Space Exploration

 Objects in space like stars and galaxies emit not only visible light, but also other forms of radiation with different wavelengths (ex. infrared, radio, and x-rays)

 The various forms of radiation emitting from the sun: radio waves, infrared waves, red light, ultra violet radiation waves, and x ray waves.
-The sun does produce gamma radiation however it is down graded into lower energy radiation by the time it leaves the sun’s atmosphere.
+The sun does produce gamma radiation however it is downgraded into lower energy radiation by the time it leaves the sun’s atmosphere.

 Radio Telescopes